PrimaveraDeveloper/lithium/howto/howto-generated-code.md

 ## Partial Classes

-All code files are also always generated as partial classes.
-This simplifies overrides but also allows extending generated code with new properties or methods.
+All code files are also generated always as partial classes.
+This allows overrides but also allows extending generated code with new properties, methods, etc.

 Here is an example: